 Appointments are necessary for all counseling sessions, please contact the Center for further information.
 Therapy hours are by appointment and include mornings and evenings Monday through Thursday, and mornings on Friday, Saturday, and national holidays.

-Fees are due in cash at the time of service, please inquire about the current fee structure.
+The Meguro Counseling Center strives to maintain therapy costs as low as possible.
+Overhead costs are kept to a minimum, and clients are seen as infrequently as optimal care will allow (usually once or twice a month).
+Please inquire about the current fee structure.
 Although the Japanese National Health Insurance does not cover counseling services, fees can often be partially or fully reimbursed to you if you have an international insurance plan.
 Please inquire with your plan whether individual psychotherapy is covered.
-Many Westerners in Japan sign up with the U.S. based Cigna International plan or the ProtExPlan, or the New-Zealand based InterGlobal plan; please confirm the plan that is right for you.
+Many Westerners in Japan sign up with the U.S. based Cigna International plan or the ProtExPlan, or the New-Zealand based InterGlobal plan.
+The U.S. military and State Department persons are covered by the Tricare or related plans.
+Please confirm the plan that is right for you.
+Fees are due in cash at the time of service, or in advance in the case of phone/Skype sessions (using the bank or PayPal etc. incurs a few hundred yen for transfer fees to the sender).
+A receipt template and a diagnostic code will be issued to you to fill in at no charge if you request receipts for insurance coverage.
+Specific fees would be requested if you wish your therapist to fill in the data.

-Fees received in advance by wire, cash-post, or PayPal, are considered fees for contracted services, may be used for a maximum period of 3 months as credit for services, and are not refundable.
+Refunds: Fees received in advance by wire, cash-post, or PayPal, are considered fees for contracted services, may be used for a maximum period of 12-weeks as credit for services, and are not refundable irrespective of your satisfaction with the content or outcome of the sessions.
 Checks are not accepted.
 Credit cards are only accepted in the case of pre-payment or missed session payment, and only when transacted through PayPal.

-In the case of therapy with minors, the appointment would need to be made with the consent of at least one of the parents.
+In the case of therapy with minors (less then 20 years-old in Japan), the appointment would generally need to be made with the consent of at least one of the parents.
 While it is best if both parents know and are involved in the consent for therapy, any disagreement between the parents on whether their minor child should have therapy or not would be an issue that the parents would need to resolve between themselves, and the parent making the appointment would still be responsible for any session or cancellation fees.
+However, if the person requesting therapy is over 18 years-old and considered an adult in their home country, because these persons are also considered to have legal responsibility as an adult under Japanese law, it may be possible for the person to consent to therapy by presenting their passport and writing a note that they agree to be considered an adult as in their home country.
+Whether this is feasible will be determined on a case-by-case basis by the assigned therapist.

 CANCELLATION POLICY

 It is the Center's policy to be completely open and fair with all fee and billing policies.
 The policy is noted here on the web page, will be repeated verbally at the time of making a first appointment, it is noted in the e-mail for the first appointment notice, and will be noted on an Informed Consent provided at the first visit.
 Sessions are only scheduled at the request of and with the agreement of the client.
+The Center may also record phone conversations when first making an appointment for quality assurance purpses.
 Please be sure of your intention to have a session when you make appointments.

 ADVICE AND THERAPEUTIC EFFICACY